Artistic Director of Prumsodun Ok and NATYARASA, Associate Artistic Director of Khmer Arts

 Khmer Arts, Alliance for California Traditional Arts

-Prum is the recipient of honors, grants, and fellowships from TED, APAP, CHIME, Durfee Foundation, Center for Cultural Innovation, and the Alliance for California Traditional Arts (ACTA) among others.
+Prum is the recipient of honors, grants, and fellowships from TED, APAP, CHIME, Durfee Foundation, Center for Cultural Innovation, and the Alliance for California Traditional Arts (ACTA), and Network of Ensemble Theaters among others.
 He is currently Associate Artistic Director of Khmer Arts, a transnational organization at the forefront of Khmer dance practice.
 Since his tenure, Prum has invigorated the organization by directing and producing the Khmer Arts 10-Year Anniversary Celebration at the Long Beach Museum of Art, installing a large-scale painting by visual artist Sayon Syprasoeuth into its Cambodia Town studio, directing the organization’s statewide Salon Series, and initiating a residency program for Southern California artists of all performance disciplines.
 Prum is also the youngest member of ACTA’s Board of Directors.

 Last, and certainly not least, Prum is forever thankful to the many teachers and mentors whom have graced his life: dancers Sophiline Cheam Shapiro, Penh Yom, and Oguri; vanguard composer Charles Boone; filmmakers Ernie Gehr, Brook Hinton, Jeanne Liotta, and George Kuchar; opera director Peter Sellars; and scholars David Gere and Anurima Banerji.